ncatlab/nlab-content/pages/3/0/6/1/21603/content.md

 \frac{PreSup(P)\,type}{p \Vdash \lfloor P \rfloor}
 \end{gathered}$$

 It would be pretty straightforward to just add a primitive type constructor to do this.
-And it's kind of just a lucky break that we don't have to.
+And it's really just a lucky break that we don't have to.

 [Recall](#DiffPresup) that there's a "bad" definition of subtyping as ($\Pi a:A.a \in B$).
 Well actually we'll use ($\cap a:A.a \in B$), which is just as bad.
 It's bad as a definition of subtyping because it has the excessively strong presupposition that ($A \prec B$).
 Due to the inversion rules and the rules for $Relax$, we can actually *use* this presupposition if we know the bad subtyping is a valid type.
 This seems to be the most interesting fact we can get out of the primitive inversion rules, so we should encode inhabitedness of a type in terms of respect for equality.